 Income from all sources plus the employer’s share of the payroll taxes that fund Social Security and Medicare.
 Economists believe employees’ cash wages are reduced by the employer’s share of payroll taxes and therefore consider the latter to be effectively part of cash wages.

 Amount of income tax owed, net of any allowed credits.
-(This is the same as regular income tax after credits, defined in Regular Tax Calculation below.)
+(This is the same as regular income tax after credits, defined in the Regular Tax Calculation section above.)